African Coffee Blend

-Most Ethiopian coffees are grown without the use of agricultural chemicals in the most benign of conditions: under the shade and intercropped with other crops.
-Harrars and Yirgacheffes, in particular, are what Ethiopians call "garden coffees," grown on small plots by villagers using completely traditional methods
+Most Ethiopian coffees are grown without the use of agricultural chemicals, usually intercropped with other crops.
+Harrars and Yirgacheffes are what Ethiopians call garden coffees, grown on small plots by villagers using completely traditional methods.

 Three Categories of Coffee Arabica Beans

 Longberry: consists of the largest beans and are often considered of the highest quality in both value and flavor.